selfrefactor/rambda/docs/README.md

 `Ramda` has an overwhelming list of methods, as one could get lost putting all the methods in one's head. `Rambda`'s much smaller number of total methods(109) I see as advantage compared to the 255 of `Ramda`.

-Ramda methods has plenty of really deep FP Methods, which are in fact really great, but they come at the price of added complexity.
-Such complex mechanism in practice are rarely needed.
+Ramda methods has plenty of really deep FP Methods, which are in fact quite useful, but they come at the price of added complexity.
+Such complex logics are in practice rarely needed.

 You can [check the list with missing  Ramda methods in Rambda](#ramda-methods-missing-in-rambda) list to assure that `Rambda` doesn't have any important misses.